- Depression is characterized by feelings of intense sadness and comes with many harmful symptoms, which include disrupted sleeping patterns.

 - Additionally, you should follow a bedtime routine and resist “forcing” yourself to sleep; if you’re having a tough time falling asleep, ease into it with some relaxation techniques.

 Depression is characterized by feelings of intense sadness and hopelessness.
-Those who suffer with this disorder often experience a loss of interest in once beloved activities, significant impairment in day to day functioning, and a range of other harmful symptoms, like severe sleep disruption… of which triggers a dangerous ripple effect.
+Those who suffer from major depressive disorder (MDD) often experience a loss of interest in once-beloved activities, significant impairment in day-to-day functioning, and a range of other harmful symptoms, like severe sleep disruption…which triggers a dangerous ripple effect.

 Some individuals who struggle with depression report feeling worse in the mornings.
-This is a direct result of depression’s disrupting our circadian rhythm, or the cycle of our physical, mental, and behavioral changes.
-Sleeping at night and being awake during the daytime is an important example of this rhythm… as we rely on this pattern to function normally in our everyday.
-And when it gets thrown off, we suffer.
+This is because depression is associated with disruptions in our circadian rhythm, or the cycle of our physical, mental, and behavioral changes.
+Sleeping at night and being awake during the daytime–a diurnal cycle–is an important example of this rhythm, as we rely on this pattern to function normally in our everyday lives.
+And when our body clock gets thrown off, we experience chronodisruption, which can affect our emotional wellbeing.

 “One reason many feel more severe depression in the morning is that depression has been shown to disturb the circadian rhythm,” Sarah Epstein, a marriage and family therapist, explains.
 “A person’s circadian rhythm impacts energy level, mood, and thinking.
 So, a person with depression gets poor sleep and their normal circadian cycle suffers, causing all sorts of depressive symptoms like fatigue, anger, frustration, and irritability.”

-How to Get a Good Night’s Sleep—Even When You’re Depressed
+How to Get a Good Night’s Sleep When You’re Depressed: 3 Tips

 2) Follow a bedtime routine.
 Take some time to put together a relaxing, beneficial bedtime routine.
 This might include taking a warm shower, journaling, reading your book, or spending a few minutes cuddling with your pup.
 Once you start employing this routine, your brain will start to associate it with bedtime (just as your brain does with your bed and sleep), and signal to your body that it’s time to wind down.